-- o Communal life and Christian fellowship. - Partnership with churches, the wider Christian community and other like-minded learning institutions. - Working together as evangelicals, facilitating and influencing evangelical unity across denominational and cultural boundaries. - o The expression of national unity.
+- a.
+Communal life and Christ - b.
+Partnership with churches, the wider Christian community and other like-minded learning institutions. - c.
+Working together as evangelicals, facilitating and influencing evangelical unity across denominational and cultural boundaries. - d.
+The expression of national unity.